dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 _DotNetify-Elements_ provide a set of free, open-source React components that you can readily connect to your cross-platform .NET back-end in an MVVM fashion, and get your data streaming in real-time through WebSocket with minimal effort.

 _Elements_ incorporate and curate many other existing, widely-adopted open-source libraries to allow you to leverage the React community's tried-and-true favorites in your application with greater ease and speed.

-The components are designed to plug-and-play with your C# view models through reactive programming model and produce great-looking web applications out-of-the-box, with strong support for theming and customization.
+The components are designed to plug-and-play with your C# view models and with reactive programming model that can bring so much simplicity to the way you code!

 #### The Basics